Social Security checks expected to jump next year

-It’s a near-certainty that Social Security beneficiaries will receive a record cost-of-living adjustment next year as inflation stubbornly remains at a 40-year high.
+It’s a near-certainty that Social Security beneficiaries will receive a record cost-of-living adjustment next year as inflation stubbornly remains at a 40-year high, KTLA reports.

 The Bureau of Labor Statistics reported Wednesday that the Consumer Price Index surged by 9.1% in June from a year before.